0

 Despite growing profits, Volvo will lay off 1,300 people

-Despite numerous announcements about the company's increasingly better results, the Volvo boss has announced plans for mass job cuts.
+Despite numerous announcements about the company's increasingly good results, the Volvo boss has announced plans for massive job cuts.
 The layoffs will mainly affect office workers in Sweden.
-"Economic turmoil, rising raw material prices and increasingly fierce competition will most likely remain a challenge for our industry for some time," Volvo CEO Jim Rowan comments on the decision.
+"Economic turmoil, rising raw material prices and increasingly fierce competition will most likely remain a challenge for our industry for some time to come," Volvo CEO Jim Rowan comments on the decision.
 This is yet another global giant that has recently decided to cut jobs.
-This shows that...
+This shows that the current...

 Payment congestion: IT sector debt up by a fifth

-According to data from the National Debt Register of the Economic Information Office, the IT industry's arrears have increased by almost 22% and currently amount to over PLN 230 million.
+According to data from the National Debt Register of the Economic Information Office, the IT industry's arrears have increased by almost 22 percent and currently amount to over PLN 230 million.
 In March 2022, the sector's financial arrears amounted to less than PLN 180 million.
 The number of indebted entities increased from 6,388 to 7,028, and the average debt is PLN 32.8 thousand, which is PLN 4 thousand more than a year earlier.
 The IT sector is one of the industries that is particularly strongly affected by payment arrears.
-It would be much easier for companies to repay their debt,...
+It would be much easier for companies to repay their debts if...

 Large increase in insolvency of Polish companies